she/her

 My Story

 Throughout college and law school, I explored different paths that focused on the same goal – advancing economic justice.
-I soon realized that addressing employment discrimination and related barriers to job stability would be one avenue to do that.
+I soon realized that addressing employment discrimination and related barriers to job stability would be one way to move the needle.

-Initially, I imagined a career as a policy analyst or researcher, but I became drawn to the law because I wanted to help people and impact society at the same time.
-My interest in the class action space, in particular, where a single lawsuit can help hundreds or thousands of workers, is what drew me to Outten & Golden.
+Initially, I imagined a career as a policy analyst or researcher, but I became drawn to a legal career because it offered an opportunity to have a more direct, observable impact on the lives of others.
+My interest in the class action space, where a single lawsuit could help tens, hundreds, or even thousands of workers, is what drew me to Outten & Golden.

 Contact